 Susanne Wiigh-Mäsak, former biologist and founder of the company Promessa, invented promession in late 1990s and will open the first-ever promession facility in Sweden in about a year. “[Promession] makes the body a gift to nature,” she said.
 “It’s a good-smelling and romantic process….
 It creates something beautiful.”

 But even without traditional embalming, our bodies’ tissues may leach accumulated toxic chemicals into the soil after we die – from the xylene in gasoline to the phthalates in nailpolish.
 Artist and MIT research fellow Jae Rhim Lee thinks mushrooms’ natural ability to absorb toxins like these is the answer.
-She grew oyster and shiitake mushrooms on clippings of her hair, nails and skin, picking and growing the best “feeders,” or Infinity Mushrooms.
+According to the now-defunct Good Magazine, she grew oyster and shiitake mushrooms on her hair clippings, and nail clippings and, uh, skin clippings, and picked and grew the best “feeders,” or Infinity Mushrooms.
 The mushrooms will recognize her dead tissues as food, decomposing them and absorbing the contaminants inside them.
-Lee is developing the Mushroom Death Suit, a cotton burial suit with spore-infused netting, where the Infinity Mushrooms can grow.
+Lee is developing the Mushroom Death Suit, a cotton burial suit with spore-infused netting, where the Infinity Mushrooms can grow.*

 But some question green burial advocates’ critiques of conventional burial practices.
 Although many scientists acknowledge that formaldehyde can be a health threat to embalmers, for example, there’s been little research about whether it can leach into soil.
 And Sehee admits that there are probably more effective land preservation strategies than ending cemetery sprawl.